dxc-technology/Swanc/CONTRIBUTING.md

 * Glance at the [Git Best Practices][best-practice] document, even if you don't read it all yet.
-* If this is a new feature, make sure you discuss it on the TODO mailing list before getting started on code.
+* If this is a new feature, make sure you discuss it on the [Swanc](https://groups.google.com/forum/#!forum/swanc) mailing list before getting started on code.

 ## How to Get Help